pipekit/talk-demos/argocon-demos/2023-migrating-cicd-from-jenkins-to-argo/README.md

 ## Comparing Jenkins with Argo Workflows for CI/CD
 A comparison of a Jenkinsfile and an Argo Workflow YAML file demonstrating how the two relate. **Neither is intended to be a working example.**

+## Working CI/CD example using Argo Workflows and Argo CD
+For a working example of Argo for CI/CD, visit our [Argo CI Example repo](https://github.com/pipekit/argo-workflows-ci-example).

 ---

 ## About Pipekit